Hi. You have arrived at the vinceunlimited Foodie page.

 First Published: Version 1.00 in Oct 2003 and reproduced here in full, unedited

-The tags were added in Version m5.039 15 Dec 2017, along with the image which depicts the author serving afternoon tea to some pensioners whlst some co-workers look on
+The links were added in Version m5.039 15 Dec 2017, along with the image which depicts the author serving afternoon tea to some pensioners whlst some co-workers look on

 Links to 'Tea' poem added in version m5.040 17 Dec 2017